luansimoes/edopi/README.md

-# EDO-pi: a python library for
+# EDO-pi: A Group-Theoretic library for microtonal musical structures